Electronic receipt

-An electronic receipt or e-receipt is a receipt of any product or service that was purchased, stored in electronic form.
+An electronic receipt (e-receipt) is a receipt of any product or service that was purchased, stored in electronic form.

 Implementation

 Digital receipts are normally sent via e-mail or via an app or via a scan of a QR-code that is displayed on a screen (cash register or payment terminal).
 Unlike paper receipts, e-receipts are used to reduce paper usage.
 These e-receipts are used to inform the customer of rebates and discounts.
 Another important purpose is to use the digital receipts as marketing instrument.
 Another reason for the use of e-receipts is business intelligence.
 Through the usage of these e-receipts, companies can track their customers easier in terms of purchases, which supports the business intelligence.
 Through this companies can adapt their marketing campaign towards the customers.
 The e-receipt helps to connect customers to their in-store purchases.
 Merchants can issue E-receipts using own mechanisms or use external services specialized on electronic payments.

 Possible ways of distributing the email receipts may be to send an e-mail, an app, a website/web app, a QR-code or a BLE transmit on mobile.
 The general idea of the e-receipt remains the same, there are only different ways of distribution.
 There are many different companies that already offer their customers e-receipts.
 In the following part these different companies and technologies are compared and their pros and cons are discussed.